timfpark/azure-batch-docker-container/README.md

 INPUT_STORAGE_CONTAINER (what storage container to use as input.  all files in this container will be enumerated for input file tasks)
 OUTPUT_STORAGE_CONTAINER (what storage container to put output in - passed to the container as env var of the same name) MODEL_URL (url of the model to use - passed to the container as env var of the same name)

+INSTANCE_COST (optional: if provided, in currency per hour for your selected POOL_VM_SIZE, the script will emit the estimated cost of the batch job.)
 ```

 After setting all of these environmental variables as input (we recommend a shell script), you can start an Azure Batch job using: